poojithayadavalli/queue1/README.md

 Explanation:

 A -> B -> idle -> A -> B -> idle -> A -> B
-There is at least 2 units of time between any two same tasks.
+There is at least 2 units of time between any two same tasks.Consider Task A it have atleast 2 units of cooldown period to repeat again.i.e,B and idle

 Example 2: